-New acquisitions to be chosen from six proposed works from the High’s curatorial departments
+Works to be selected from six acquisitions proposed by the High’s curatorial departments

-ATLANTA, Dec.
-29, 2015 – The High Museum of Art will host the sixth annual Collectors Evening on Jan.
-29, 2016, from 6:30 to 10 p.m. at The St. Regis Atlanta.
-Six works will be presented for acquisition during the event from the High’s curatorial departments.
+ATLANTA, Sept.
+21, 2017 – The High Museum of Art will host its seventh annual Collectors Evening on Oct.
+26, 2017, from 6:30 to 10 p.m. at The Ritz-Carlton, Buckhead.
+The Museum’s curators will present their proposed acquisitions during the event: one artwork from each of six collecting areas.
 Attendees will cast their ballots, and the High will purchase the works of art with the most votes.
-Collectors Evening is open to the public, and tickets and additional information may be found at www.high.org/CollectorsEvening.
+Collectors Evening is open to the public.
+Tickets and additional information are available at www.high.org/CollectorsEvening.

-Collectors Evening was established in 2010 as a means to add works to the High’s permanent collection.
-Following a reception during which attendees enjoy one-on-one conversation with the museum’s curators, the evening continues with dinner, presentations by each of the curators and a few rounds of voting.
+Collectors Evening was established in 2010 as a new way to add artworks to the High’s permanent collection.
+Following a reception during which attendees enjoy one-on-one conversation with the Museum’s curators, the evening continues with dinner, presentations by each of the curators and a few rounds of voting.
 This year’s event is co-chaired by Michelle Crosland, Wendy Kopp, Stephanie Russell and Lisa Cannon Taylor.

 This year’s proposed acquisitions are: